 A Criminal Defense Lawyer Who Always Prepares For Trial

-We have the legal know-how and experience to aggressively defend against all types of drug charges in Pennsylvania, including:
+Most importantly, we have the legal know-how and experience to aggressively defend against all types of drug charges in Pennsylvania, including:

-- Felony drug distribution, sales or delivery
+- Felony drug distribution, sales, or delivery

 - Possession with intent to deliver